spotinst/help/src/docs/eco/tutorials/manage-subsets.md

 - A subset can include any of the accounts listed in the CUR file for your organization.
 - An account can belong to one subset only.

-## Requirement
+## Permission

-Only a spot organization admin can create or delete a subset.
+Only a Spot organization administrator can create or delete a subset.

 ## Create a Subset